jbmusso/gremlin-javascript/README.md

 * `processor` (advanced usage): The name of the OpProcessor to utilize (default: `""`)
 * `accept` (advanced usage): mime type of returned responses, depending on the serializer (default: `"application/json"`)
 * `path`: a custom URL connection path if connecting to a Gremlin server behind a WebSocket proxy
+* `ssl`: whether to use secure WebSockets or not (default: `false`)
+$ `rejectUnauthorized`: when using ssl, whether to reject self-signed certificates or not (default: `true`).
+Useful in development mode when using gremlin-server self signed certificates.
+Do NOT use self-signed certificates with this option in production.

 ### Executing Gremlin queries